rapha-pro/rapha-pro/README.md

 - 👯 Willing to collaborate on **Web or mobile development project**

-- 🤝 My Favorite Fields in CS (in order of priority)
+- 🤝 My Favorite Fields in CS
   - **AI/ML, DevOps & Cloud, Web & Mobile development**

 - 💬 Also Like Maths: **Calculus, Statistics, Linear Algebra**